rbannist/ContainersOnAzure_IntroLab/README.md

 <br><br>
 ### Verifying using the Kubernetes dashboard UI

 You can also now access the Kubernetes dashboard UI.
-Enter the following at your command prompt (the link should automatically be opened but, if not, please browse to http://127.0.0.1:8001/api/v1/namespaces/kube-system/services/kubernetes-dashboard/proxy/):
+Enter the following at your command prompt (the link should automatically be opened but, if not, please browse to http://127.0.0.1:8001/api/v1/namespaces/kube-system/services/kubernetes-dashboard/proxy/ using a browser on your 'Mgmt VM'):

 ```
 az aks browse -g <yourresourcegroupk8> -n <youraksname>